-The schools of DuPage High School District 88 offer our students a meaningful and comprehensive educational program that provides a strong foundation for success beyond high school, and the 2019-20 school year will provide yet another opportunity to expand on our accomplishments.
-We look forward to maintaining our open, honest and transparent communication with all stakeholders, and we invite you to stay connected with District 88 through the following methods:
+The schools of DuPage High School District 88 offer our students a meaningful and comprehensive educational program that provides a strong foundation for success beyond high school, and the 2022-23 school year will provide another opportunity to expand on our accomplishments.
+We look forward to maintaining our open and transparent communication with all stakeholders, and we invite you to stay connected with us.
+See the district's communication methods at www.dupage88.net/Communication.